Machas with Attitude: Times Supastars

 The finals, held at Hard Rock Café (HRC), Mumbai on 26 August 2010, was whipped up with frenzy performances by Bombay Rockers, Ali Quili and compeered by Siddharth Kannan.
-In the name of music world, Anu Malik, Shibani Kashyap, Lesle Lewis, DJ Suketu, DJ Ryan Beck, Ishq Bector and Raavi More were present.
+In the name of music world, Anu Malik, Shibani Kashyap, Leslee Lewis, DJ Suketu, DJ Ryan Beck, Ishq Bector and Raavi More were present.
 This platform was instrumental in introducing the Machas With Attitude to Bollywood.